Understand the Devastating Impact of the 3-bet in Texas Hold’em

 Players that prefer to play timid and flat-call more than 3-bets in poker are passing up a lot of opportunities to take control of hands.

-It can actually work as a pot controlling method against aggressive postflop players.
-It price sets preflop what you’re willing to pay to see the turn.
-Most players check to the aggressor, allowing you to use the 3 bet to see four cards for what you’d normally see three with.
+It can work as a pot-controlling method against aggressive post-flop players.
+Its price sets preflop what you will pay to see the turn.
+Most players check to the aggressor, allowing you to use the 3-bet to see four cards for what you'd typically see three with.

 The post-flop heads-up 3-bet